 What kind of coverage is provided with your Sapphire card?

-The Chase Sapphire Reserve and Chase Sapphire Preferred card both offer users an auto rental collision damage waiver (CDW).
+The Chase Sapphire Reserve and Chase Sapphire Preferred cards both offer users an auto rental collision damage waiver (CDW).
 This type of car rental insurance covers the cost of repairs to your rental if it is damaged or stolen.
-It does not cover liability or personal injury.
+Keep in mind, however, that collision damage waiver coverage does not cover liability or personal injury.

 When you rent a car, you might be encouraged by the rental company to pay an extra fee every day for a CDW – which can add up quickly on longer rentals.
-If you are a Sapphire cardholder, however, you can enjoy this peace of mind as one of your card benefits.
+If you’re a Sapphire cardholder, however, you can skip paying extra for this coverage and use your credit card rental car protection instead.

-With both Sapphire cards, you’ll receive primary coverage – which means you don’t have to file a claim with your normal insurance provider first.
+While many credit cards offer only secondary rental car protection, Chase Sapphire rental car insurance is primary.
+As we’ve mentioned, having primary auto rental coverage means you don’t have to file a claim with your normal insurance provider first.
 Instead, you’ll get total coverage from your credit card.
-This policy covers reimbursements up to the cash value of the car.

 How to qualify for your card’s rental car insurance